Combinatory categorial grammar: Example

 We can perform the simplest proof (changing notation slightly for brevity) as:

 Opting to type-raise and compose some, we could get a fully incremental, left-to-right proof.
 The ability to construct such a proof is an argument for the psycholinguistic plausibility of CCG, because listeners do in fact construct partial interpretations (syntactic and semantic) of utterances before they have been completed.

 Formal properties

+In terms of the Chomsky–Schützenberger hierarchy, CCGs can generate context-free languages, and some but not all context-sensitive languages.